Beliavsky/Fortran-tools-on-GitHub/README.md

 [fossil](https://github.com/nrwade0/Fossil): Fortran IDE designed in Python by someone eager to learn Fortran but in an easy and accessible way, by nrwade0

+[Fortran Package Manager for Visual Studio](https://github.com/everythingfunctional/fpm-for-VS): adds options and menu entries for building, running and testing your Fortran project using the Fortran Package Manager (fpm), by everythingfunctional

 [hipfort](https://github.com/ROCmSoftwarePlatform/hipfort): Fortran Interface For GPU Kernel Libraries

 [i-CodeCNES](https://github.com/cnescatlab/i-CodeCNES): static code analysis tool to help developers write code compliant with CNES coding rules for Fortran 77, Fortran 90 and Shell, from cnescatlab